Virginia Senator Adam P. Ebbin took office in 2012 after serving for eight years in the House of Delegates.

 Adam has worked inside and outside the legislative process to ensure progressive change in Virginia.
 He founded the Virginia Partisans Gay and Lesbian Democratic Club, ran campaigns to elect the first openly gay members of the Arlington County Board, and the Alexandria City Council.
 In 2019 Adam raised and contributed over $250,000 to Democratic candidates in state races, helping to win Virginia’s first progressive trifecta in its 400-year legislative history.

-In the General Assembly, Adam serves on five Senate Committees: Finance and Appropriations; Commerce and Labor; Privileges & Elections; General Laws and Technology; and the Transportation Committee.
+In the General Assembly, Adam serves on five Senate Committees: Finance and Appropriations; Commerce and Labor; Privileges and Elections; General Laws and Technology; as well as the Transportation Committee.

 He is a member of the Northern Virginia Transportation Commission, the School Readiness Committee, Joint Subcommittee on Health and Human Resources Oversight, the Commission on Economic Opportunity for Virginians in Aspiring and Diverse Communities, the Task force to Commemorate the Centennial Anniversary of Women's Right to Vote, and the Joint Commission on Technology and Science.
 He is also the Co-Chair of the General Assembly Gun Violence Prevention Caucus and a steering committee member of American State Legislators for Gun Violence Prevention.
 In 2020, Adam was appointed to the steering committee of Joe Biden's LGBT election taskforce, Out for Biden.